kostadinoff/CV/cv-en.md

 `19-20/10/2018`

-- First School of Echocardiography., Sofia, Introduction to echocardiographic diagnostics
+- First School of Echocardiography, Sofia, Introduction to echocardiographic diagnostics

 `22-23/02/2019 `